longwuyuan/devops_example_1/README.md

 - Launch HAProxy Containers inside Rancher on the pubhost
 - Launch varnish cache container on privhost if not using AWS-CDN
 - Link varnish cache container to wordpress backend if not using AWS-CDN
-- Configure Wordpress static content to be served  from S3
+- Configure Wordpress static content & uploads directory to be served from S3
-- use the Catalog inside rancher to launch the Wordpress instance -
+- Use the Catalog inside rancher to launch the Wordpress instance
+- Use terraform to make & desroy Route53 DNS entry for the wordpress site's FQDN
+- Pull the Official hub.docker.com Wordpress image instead of using packer to build the wordpress image
+- Pass the environment variables to the official Wordpress image on ub.docker.com for connection to RDS -